texfaq/texfaq.github.io/FAQ-tutbitslatex.md

 date: 2014-06-10
 ---

-The AMS publishes a ''Short Math Guide for LaTeX'', which is available (in several formats) via [http://www.ams.org/tex/amslatex.html](http://www.ams.org/tex/amslatex.html) (the ''Additional Documentation'' about half-way down the page.
+The AMS publishes a "Short Math Guide for LaTeX", which is available (in several formats) via [http://www.ams.org/tex/amslatex.html](http://www.ams.org/tex/amslatex.html) (the "Additional Documentation" about half-way down the page.

 Herbert Voß has written an extensive guide to mathematics in LaTeX, and a development of it has been